-The first time I met Ben, he’d actually been using somebody else to design his enclosures and he approached me to take over the design.
+The first time I met Ben, he’d actually been using somebody else to design his enclosures and he approached me to take over the optimisation.

-There was definitely potential for Additive Manufacturing, in fact, it is one of the, one of the more perfect cases I’ve come across.
+There was definitely potential for Additive Manufacturing, in fact, it is one of the more perfect cases I’ve come across.
 Some of the key criteria such as weight saving, customization, are present in the Raptor Rescue project.

 We can really think outside the box, so to speak, and add a lot of complexity to the design base.
 Focus more on functionality, as opposed to how we are going to manufacture it.

 Ben Hoffman 2:50